torvalds/linux/Documentation/admin-guide/mm/userfaultfd.rst

 The userfaultfd (aside from registering and unregistering virtual memory ranges) provides two primary functionalities:

-1) read/POLLIN protocol to notify a userland thread of the faults happening
+1) read/POLLIN protocol to yestify a userland thread of the faults happening

 2) various UFFDIO_* ioctls that can manage the virtual memory regions